harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-disk-io-stress.md

 ### File system utilization in bytes

-The `fileSystemUtilisationBytes` input variable utilizes a specific amount of file system as a part of the disk I/O operations in bytes.
+The `fileSystemUtilisationBytes` input variable utilizes a specific amount of file system memory as a part of the disk I/O operations in bytes.

 Use the following example to tune the file system utilization in bytes: